"I didn’t want the money": Ronaldo's ex-girlfriend makes bombshell claim

 After nearly nine years together, they officially got engaged in August 2025.

-Reports suggest a wedding could follow in 2026 after the World Cup in the United States, Canada and Mexico, a tournament expected to be his final major outing with Portugal.
+Reports suggest, as corroborated by Goal, that a wedding could follow in 2026 after the World Cup in the United States, Canada and Mexico, a tournament expected to be his final major outing with Portugal.

 Ronaldo chasing 1000-goal mark